VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   Progress bar may generate a lot of log records, which is not formatted as standard VictoriaMetrics logger.
   It could break logs parsing by external system and generate additional load on it.

-See full description for these flags in `./vmalert --help`.
+See full description for these flags in `./vmalert -help`.

 ### Limitations